KirillMcQ/SRTOS/README.md

 - All source files that contain example usages of SRTOS are located in `Examples/`
 - All source files and markdown files (`.md`) that contain code and information about tests are located in `Tests/`
 - A default startup and linkerscript is provided for the STM32F411E-DISCOVERY.
 The location of these scripts is not specified here, because they may be changing as the file structure design changes.

+## Contributing

+Contributions are greatly appreciated and highly recommended.
+If you have added a feature, port, or bug fix, please create a pull-request.
+Ensure the code you have written conforms to all rules in `STYLE.md` before creating a request.
+Please read `DESIGN.md` before altering code to ensure you have a solid grasp on the system's behavior.